 If you have an older toilet in your home, you’re definitely losing a lot of water that you don’t have to lose.
-Replacing your toilets with the newer, much more efficient models is a great way to save money and water.
+Replacing your toilets with a new toilet that is much more efficient is a great way to save money and water.
 On average your toilet will be flushed more than 2000 times each year.
 Wouldn’t it be great to know that you’re not flushing your money down the toilet too?

-Since toilets are a necessary part of the home, you want to get the most cost effective and water saving ones you can.
+Since toilets are a necessary part of the home, you want to get the most cost-effective and water saving ones you can.
 There are tons of different styles and models on the market today.
-Choosing the right one doesn’t have to be confusing and filled with guesswork.
-This guide will help you learn all the information you need to make a great choice that will look good, be cost effective and will conserve water too.
+Choosing a new toilet doesn’t have to be confusing and filled with guesswork.
+This toilet buying guide will help you learn all the information you need to make a great choice in choosing the best toilet that will look good, be cost effective and will conserve water too.

 There are so many choices to be made when it comes to toilets.
 Colors, shapes, heights, flushing styles and much more are all part of the properties you will be looking for and comparing against one another.
-It is much easier to narrow down the choices when you understand the different features that are available and what the different styles offer.
+Instead of asking, “what is the best toilet?”
+It may be best to ask, “what is the best toilet to meet my needs?”
+Thus, we have made it much easier to narrow down the choices.
+This will allow you to understand the different features that are available and what the different styles offer.

 There are several different options that you will want to decide before you purchase a new toilet.
 We’ve outlined many of the choices you will have below so you are familiar with the different kinds of toilets and what they offer.